hengrumay/intro2D3_examples/README.md

 # intro2D3_examples

-Some html/js files created for a basic demo of D3 using Scalable Vector Graphics (SVG) for one of the investigations I did at Metis.
+Some html/js files created for a basic demo of D3 using Scalable Vector Graphics (SVG) for one of the investigations I did.
 In the Docs folder, you will find the relevant files.
 You can fork/download the folder/files locally and then open a terminal pointing to the directory and use a simple server to run these files.
 ```